MLMogford/MLMogford.github.io/index.md

 Read more about my [research](research).

-I also have some recommended material for anyone interested in [china](China).
+I also have some recommended material for anyone interested in [China](china).

-I am working on collecting some of my thoughts on [ml-index](machine learning), the tools available and my excperience with those tools.
+I am working on collecting some of my thoughts on [machine learning](ml-index), the tools available and my excperience with those tools.